Cards' Pujols hits 700th home run, 4th player to reach mark

 Pujols’ two bops gave the Cardinals a 5-0 lead, with all the runs coming courtesy of his big bat.

-The Cardinals extended their lead to 8-0 in the fifth on Dylan Carlson’s RBI double and Lars Nootbaar’s two-run homer.
-They added two more runs in the seventh on Juan Yepez’s solo shot and Nootbaar’s RBI single.

-Pujols struck out swinging in his first at-bat against Heaney and grounded out to short in the sixth.
-He was replaced in the eighth by pinch-hitter Alec Burleson, who homered.
+He struck out swinging in his first at-bat against Heaney and grounded out to short in the sixth.

-José Quintana (6-6) got the victory.
-He scattered five hits over 6 2/3 innings and struck out six.
-Heaney (3-3) took the loss.

-The three-time NL MVP was batting .189 on July 4.
-But he started to find his stroke in August, swatting seven homers in one 10-game stretch that helped St. Louis pull away in the division race.
+Reaching 700 homers seemed like a long shot for Pujols when he was batting .189 on July 4.
+But the three-time NL MVP started to find his stroke in August, swatting seven homers in one 10-game stretch that helped St. Louis pull away in the division race.

 “I know that early in the year … I obviously wanted better results,” Pujols said after he homered in a 1-0 victory over the Chicago Cubs on Aug.
 22. “But I felt like I was hitting the ball hard.
 Sometimes this game is going to take more away from you than the game (is) giving you back.